walinejs/waline/docs/src/en/guide/client/spa.md

 If you forget to set `serverURL` or Waline cannot find the mount location through the `el` option on the page, Waline will return a `WalineErrorInstance`.

 There is only one attribute `errMsg` on `WalineErrorInstance` to indicate the reason for the initialization failure.

-## Component

-If you are building a Vue project, you can use Waline components by importing `@waline/client/dist/components`.

-All component properties are responsive, which means that when you change the properties, the comment box will get an automatically update.